Breast Cancer

 General Prevention

-- Limit alcohol use—≥1 serving of alcohol per day is recommended.
+- Limit alcohol use—≤1 serving of alcohol per day is recommended.

-- Breast self-exams (BSE): American Cancer Society no longer recommend routine monthly BSE.
+- Breast self-exams (BSEs): no longer recommended

-- USPSTF: insufficient evidence to assess clinical benefits and harms
+- Clinical breast exam (CBE): USPSTF: insufficient evidence to assess clinical benefits and harms; American Cancer Society (ACS): no clear benefit

 Commonly Associated Conditions